bogdanapostol97/aws-serverless/README.md

-# aws-serverless
+<h1> Serverless files sharing app </h1>
-This repo is used to build a serverless app that allows users to securely upload and download files via a simple HTTP API.
+This project allows users to securely upload and download files via a simple HTTP API by using AWS Lambda service for upload and download functions, API Gateway for RESTful API management, and Amazon S3 for durable and scalable object storage.